Once Upon A Blue Moon In The Mango

 'That's not a lot.
 How many percent of the crop goes to the owner?'

 This sounds about right.
 Sad but true.
 'What did you do before coming here?'

 She motions with her hands.
 'Grow rice.'
 Something about her expression made me feel that she was more comfortable growing rice than dancing on a stage with no panties on.
 But something must have happened for her to make that jump.
-Usually there's only one thing.
+Usually there's

 'Do you have children?'

 She nods.
 'How old?'